tldr-group/ImageRep/README.md

 Here we define 'representativity' as [1]
 > A microstructure is $(c, d)$-property representative if the measured value of the microstructural property deviates by no more than $d\%$ from the bulk material property, with at least $c\%$ confidence.
 For example, if $(c,d)=(95,3)$, and the property is phase-fraction, this means we can be $95\%$ confident that the measured phase-fraction is within $3\%$ of the bulk material phase-fraction.

 We introduce the 'ImageRep' model for performing fast phase-fraction representativity estimation from a single microstructural image.
 This is achieved by estimating the Two-Point Correlation (TPC) function of the image via the FFT.
 From the TPC the 'Integral Range' can be directly determined - the Integral Range has previously been determined using (slow) statistical methods.
 We then represent the image as binary squares of length 'Integral Range' which are samples from a Bernoulli distribution with a probability determined by the measured phase fraction.
-From this we can establish the uncertainty in the phase fraction in the image, **and** the image size that would be needed to meet a given target uncertainty.
+From this we can establish the uncertainty in the phase fraction in the image to a given confidence, **and** the image size that would be needed to meet a given target uncertainty.

 If you use this model in your research, [please cite us](CITATION.cff).

-## Limitations:
--
--
--

 ## TODO:
 - Website name (imagerep.com) (isitrepresentative.com) (howrepresentativeismysample.com)